-From the architect.
+Text description provided by the architects.
 Conceived as a precious crystal, semi-submerged in splendid isolation, reached by boat across the lake followed by a short walk from the shore, the greenhouse for the Xi’an Horticultural Expo blends into the hillside.
 Visitors access the building through a prolonged cut, literally scooped up from the ground, emerging into a light-filled reception space.
 From here the visitor passes along a tessellated mesh of paths to three different climatic zones with corresponding plant environments.

 The greenhouse has a horseshoe plan, creating a loop that changes radically in section to accommodate a series of unique planting and spatial conditions.
 With the interior and exterior ground planes gradually shifting in relation to each other, the visitor experiences a sequence of visual enclosures alternating with long vistas out and across.
 The horseshoe shape also generates an interior open-air courtyard, making it the natural centre of the building and creating a three-dimensional web of interior and exterior circulation.